atyryshkina/WGS_calling_postprocessing/stuctural_variants/sv2/README.md

 ### sv2_submit.sh

-Calls SV2 on filtered calls from manta, lumpy, delly, and cnvnator
+Calls SV2 on filtered calls from manta, lumpy, delly, and cnvnator.

 Note: for samples SG043, SG044, and SG138, I replaced the line